deepinv/deepinv/docs/source/user_guide/physics/physics.rst

 Mixins
 ~~~~~~

-The physics module maximises code reuse via inheritance.
+The physics module maximizes code reuse via inheritance.
-We provide mixin classes to provide specialised methods for certain physics, models, datasets and losses,
+We provide mixin classes to provide specialized methods for certain physics, models, datasets and losses,
 such as temporal or MRI functionality.

 .. list-table:: Mixins